navisens/NaviDocs/API.iOS.md

 The `uncertainty` is the uncertainty in the local location estimation.

 The `heading` and `localHeading` are self-explanatory, and provide the global and local heading values respectively.

-The `verticalMotionStatus` is the vertical motion status type.
-Due to the low sample rate and delay in barometer data on iOS devices, the motion status’ may be delayed by a few seconds.
-The options include:
-- `VERTICAL_STATUS_LEVEL_GROUND` when on flat/level ground or outdoors (will always report this outdoors)
-- `VERTICAL_STATUS_ESCALATOR_UP` when riding escalator up
-- `VERTICAL_STATUS_ESCALATOR_DOWN` when riding escalator down
-- `VERTICAL_STATUS_ELEVATOR_UP` when riding elevator up
-- `VERTICAL_STATUS_ELEVATOR_DOWN` when riding elevator down
-- `VERTICAL_STATUS_STAIRS_UP` when walking up stairs
-- `VERTICAL_STATUS_STAIRS_DOWN` when walking down stairs

 The `floor` is the relative floor with respect to the initial location.
 For example: if you set the location on floor 4, that will be the reference floor (i.e. floor 0).
 Then, if you go up one floor, Navisens will report floor 1.
 This function will always report 0 if there is no barometer.